apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     1 rows selected (0.271 seconds)

 ## CHAR_LENGTH
-Returns the number of characters in a string.
+Returns the number of characters in the input string.

 ### CHAR_LENGTH Syntax